jennahussein/BIS15W2025_jhussein/README.md

 # About Me
-My name is Jenna Hussein, I'm a fourth year undergraduate student majoring in Genetics and Genomics and UC Davis.
+My name is Jenna Hussein, I'm a fourth year undergraduate student majoring in Genetics and Genomics at UC Davis.
 My one thing I want to gain from undergrad is getting a well rounded education, meeting new people, and making connections.
 I LOVE getting philosophical and asking open-ended, thought-provoking questions.
 The best way to reach me is by email which is jenhussein@ucdavis.edu.

 Some random facts about me: